apimatic/apimatic-sdk-for-js/doc/controllers/docs-portal-management.md

 ## Response Type

 This method returns an [`ApiResponse`](../../doc/api-response.md) instance.
-The `result` property of this instance returns the response data which is of type unknown.
+The `result` property of this instance returns the response data which is of type `unknown`.

 ## Example Usage